Dean85e/portfolio-project-3/README.md

    * Option 1 for cars.
    * Option 2 for vans.
-   * option 3 for motorbikes.
+   * Option 3 for motorbikes.

  ![Vehicle information](/images/vehicle-info.png)